The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 # ls -ld /var /var/lib /var/lib/puppet /var/lib/puppet/ssl # getent passwd root # getent group 0

-#2 Updated by Banio Carpenter about 2 years ago
+#2 Updated by Banio Carpenter over 2 years ago

 The issue is not that the puppetmaster server isn’t set.
 Here is my puppet.conf: